dhondta/python-tinyscript/docs/helpers.md

     - `size`: returns path's size (recursively computed if it is a folder)
     - `text`: returns file's content as text

+- `MirrorPath`: additional class for handling mirrored files and folders

+    This mirrors an item, that is, if the given source does not exist in the given destination, it creates a symbolic link and recurses if it is a folder.

+    - `mirror(source)`: mirrors the given source
+    - `unmirror()`: removes the created symbolic links

+    Basically, a path can be mirrored this way: `MirrorPath(destination, source)`.
+However, it can also be defined as `p = MirrorPath(destination)` and the `p.mirror(source)` method can then be used.

 - `TempPath`: additional class for handling temporary folder

     This automatically creates a folder with a randomly generated name in OS' temporary location using a prefix, suffix, length and alphabet (like for `Path.generate(...)`).